MichalMoudry/mrf-workflow-service/README.md

 - Service layer
 - Persistance layer

+## Deployment
+This section contains information about workflow service's deployment process and environment.
-## Deployment process
+### Deployment process
-This section describes the deployment process of this service.
+This sub-section describes the deployment process of this service.
 ```mermaid
 ---
 title: "Deployment of the workflow service"